Juuxel/Ripple/README.md

 Ripple also has a Gradle plugin for Minecraft modding, intended to be used with [Fabric Loom](https://github.com/FabricMC/fabric-loom) or one of its forks.
 It processes mapping dependencies that contain a Tiny mappings file at `mappings/mappings.tiny`.

-To use the Ripple plugin, you need to add my Maven repository to the `pluginManagement` repositories in settings.gradle(.kts):
+To use the Ripple plugin, you need to add the Cotton repository to the `pluginManagement` repositories in settings.gradle(.kts):

 > This code should work for both Groovy and Kotlin buildscripts.